hoeken/PsychicHttp/README.md

 //this creates a 2nd server listening on port 80 and redirects all requests HTTPS PsychicHttpServer *redirectServer = new PsychicHttpServer();
 redirectServer->config.ctrl_port = 20420; // just a random port different from the default one
+redirectServer->config.stack_size = 4096; // we dont need a large stack size for this.
 redirectServer->onNotFound([](PsychicRequest *request, PsychicResponse *response) {
    String url = "https://" + request->host() + request->url();
    return response->redirect(url.c_str());